 - 4.2.1 Each time an applicant undertakes an IR Skill Test it is known as an "Attempt".
 "Attempts" are grouped into "Series".
 There are up to two Attempts in each Series.
 There is no limit to the number of series that may be taken. - 4.2.2 A Pass will be awarded when all sections of the test are passed. - 4.2.3 An applicant failing only one section at the first attempt in a series shall have gained a Partial Pass.
 The second attempt will always require the applicant to retake the previously failed section.
 Additionally, the applicant will be expected to carry out the actions necessary to put the aircraft in a position from which the failed section can be retested. - 4.2.4 A Fail will be awarded if more than one section is failed at the first attempt in a series or if any item is failed at the second attempt of a series. - 4.2.5 A free retest may be awarded if the applicant discontinues the flight and the reasons for doing so are agreed by the examiner or if the examiner deems any part of the flight un-assessable.
 The free retest will require only those sections or items not previously flown to be completed; these items must be completed before the result of the flight can be determined.
 If the applicant chooses to terminate a skill test for reasons considered inadequate by the examiner, the applicant shall retake the entire test.
 This will attract a further fee. - 4.2.6 The Fail as defined above will conclude that series.
-Before applying for a further attempt in the next (second) series the applicant will be required to: - Complete any retraining prescribed by the examiner and indicated on the Flight Test Report Form, (SRG 2131) and the Notice of Failure (SRG 2129). - Present his personal flying logbook to the next examiner.
-The entries covering the retraining requirement must be certified by the CFI of the ATO giving training. - 4.2.7 Should an applicant fail the second or subsequent series, the examiner will I decide on the retraining necessary based on the reasons for failure of all previous attempts and record this requirement on SRG2131 and 2129.
-A CAA staff flight examiner may be appointed to conduct the third series and any subsequent tests.
-Retraining is required before the third and subsequent series of tests. - 4.2.8 All relevant sections of the skill test shall be completed within 6 months.
+Before applying to retake the skill test the applicant will be required to complete any retraining prescribed by the examiner and indicated on the Test Report Form, (SRG 2131) and the Notice of Failure (SRG 2129). - 4.2.7 Should an applicant fail the second or subsequent series, CAA flight test bookings may designate a Staff examiner to conduct the next test. - 4.2.8 All relevant sections of the skill test shall be completed within 6 months.
 Failure to achieve a pass in all relevant sections of the test in 2 attempts will require further retraining.
 A new recommendation for test is required if all sections have not been completed within 6 months.
-Notwithstanding the previous statement, applicants for an IR or EIR skill test credited with the

-Part-FCL training requirements that have not received training at an ATO, do not require a course completion certificate or recommendation for test.
+Notwithstanding the previous statement, applicants for an IR or EIR skill test credited with the Part-FCL training requirements that have not received training at an ATO, do not require a course completion certificate or recommendation for test.